lvgl/lvgl/docs/get-started/pc-simulator.md

 ### Install SDL 2

-The PC simulator uses the [SDL 2](https://www.libsdl.org/download-2.0.php) cross platform library to simulate a TFT display and a touch pad.
+The PC simulator uses the [SDL 2](https://www.libsdl.org/download-2.0.php) cross-platform library to simulate a TFT display and a touchpad.

 #### Linux
 On **Linux** you can easily install SDL2 using a terminal: